 Silver Hilton Lodge features two fully staffed, five-star steelhead lodges located approximately seven miles apart.
 The Main Camp fly fishes for steelhead eight rods per week on the two lower beats.
 The upper Triple Header camp takes four rods per week on the upper reach.
 Anglers fly fish four per guide and rotate through all the beats, ensuring ample solitude stream side.
 Due to a high rate of repeat clients, availability is typically limited to early and late in the season.
 This is the most sought-after steelhead fly fishing lodge in all of British Columbia.
 All packages include round-trip, private helicopter transportation from Smithers, BC to the lodge.

-Silver Hilton is located on the Babine River in northern British Columbia roughly 45 minutes from Smithers by aircraft.
+Location: Silver Hilton is located on the Babine River in northern British Columbia roughly 45 minutes from Smithers by aircraft.

-Silver Hilton has guiding access to over twenty miles of the pristine Babine River.
+Fishing Program: Silver Hilton has guiding access to over twenty miles of the pristine Babine River.
 As a result of the remote wilderness location you will seldom see any anglers other than the lodge guests on the river.
 Fully equipped 22’ jet sleds are used to move you up and down river and you will fish approximately eight hours each day.
 There are six full days of guided steelhead fly fishing at each location.
 While limited instruction is available, the program is best suited to knowledgeable, independent anglers.
 In addition to your six guide days you may fish on your own the afternoon you arrive at camp.

 Angler Rotation and Fishing “Beats”: There are three mains “beats” or sections of the lower Babine River fished by Silver Hilton Steelhead Lodge.